trak2024z/Image-gallery-tr/README.md

 ## Install (using docker)
 1. Clone project
 2. Go to directory containing docker-compose.yml
-3. Enter command "docker compose build"
-4. After finish previous command enter "docker compose up db"
-5. After "database system is ready to accept connections" press CTRL + C to close container
-6. Enter "docker compose up"
+3. Enter "docker compose up"
-7. After all containers up project should be ready to use
+4. After all containers up project should be ready to use

 localhost:3000 is frontend
 localhost:8000 is backend

 Also added /test endpoint in backend to test connection between backend and frontend